kedepot/kesplash/README.md

 By all means, feel free to tweak the colours and formatting to whatever you prefer!

+NOTE: If you (or your distro) has /etc/logrotate.conf & set it clear your logs, this script probably wont work.

 ( For more advanced up-time statistics, check out: https://github.com/rfmoz/tuptime )